Charles Frodsham

-Charles Frodsham (15 April 1810 – 11 January 1871) was a distinguished English horologist, establishing the firm of Charles Frodsham & Co, which remains in existence as the longest continuously trading firm of chronometer manufacturers in the world.
+Charles Frodsham (15 April 1810 – 11 January 1871) was an English horologist, establishing the firm of Charles Frodsham & Co, which remains in existence as the longest continuously trading firm of chronometer manufacturers in the world.
 In January 2018, the firm launched a new chronometer wristwatch, after sixteen years in development.
 It is the first watch to use the George Daniels double-impulse escapement.

 Early history

 Frodsham was educated at the Bluecoat School, Newgate, London and then apprenticed to his father William James Frodsham FRS, a respected chronometer maker and co-founder of Parkinson & Frodsham.
 Charles showed early promise with two chronometers submitted to the 1830 Premium Trials at Greenwich, one of which was awarded 2nd prize.
 Nine further chronometers by Charles were entered to the Premium trials until they ceased in 1836.